Steps to Enroll

 Upon submitting your application, you will be asked to schedule an academic assessment.
 The purpose of this test is two fold:

-to provide academic and social behavior information for your child’s future teacher in order to better assist the student as he or she enters the classroom environment.
+• provides academic and classroom readiness information for your child’s future teacher in order to better assist the student as he or she enters the classroom environment.

-Assessments for the 2018-2019 school year will be held on May 4th and May 25th in the afternoon.
-Families submitting late applications (after June 1) will be contacted for a summer assessment after the Meet and Greet with the Admissions Director.
+Assessments for the 2020-2021 school year will announced in the near future.
+Families submitting late applications (after June 1) will be contacted for a summer assessment after the Meet and Greet with the Admissions Counselor.

 6. Pick up an Acceptance Packet.

-Upon receiving your acceptance call, families should pick up an Acceptance Packet at the earliest possible date in order to complete the remaining entrance documents including but not limited to:
+Upon receiving your acceptance call, families should pick up an Acceptance Packet within 2 weeks in order to finalize enrollment and complete the remaining entrance documents including but not limited to:

 - Transcript / Records Transfer Requests